NO2NP treats the privacy of its supporters and others very seriously. This notice explains how we collect, use, and protect personal data.

 Right to object

-The right to object to our use of their personal information including where we use it on the basis of our legitimate interests.
+The right to object to our use of their personal information where we use it on the basis of our legitimate interests.
 We shall no longer process a person’s personal information unless we can demonstrate compelling legitimate grounds for the processing.
+A person also has the right to object to processing of their personal information for direct marketing purposes.

 Accuracy of personal information